solarina/zion-docs/README.md

 }
 ```

-here the most important data is the ID, and you are going to use this to
+The most important data here is the ID, and you want to use this to redirect
-redirect your customer to our website.
+your customers to our website.

 ## Generate payment page URL